-Freelance groom insurance for all you stables work
+Freelance groom insurance for equestrian & yard workers

 Freelance groom insurance from a panel of trusted UK insurers